qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

   my_virtual_gate_set.add_point(name="idle", voltages={"v_FineTune1": 0.1, "v_Coarse2": -0.05}, duration=1000)
   ```

 - NOTE: Any virtual gate not **explicitly** provided in a call is assumed to be 0 V for that operation.
 This effectively removes any prior contribution from that virtual gate in the resolved physical voltages.
-For more specific information on this, see section 6.1.
+For more specific information on this, see sections [4](#important-behavior-zeroing-semantics) and [6.1](#61-important-behavior-unspecified-virtual-gates-are-zeroed-per-operation).

 #### 5. Create a `VoltageSequence` from the `GateSet` or `VirtualGateSet` inside your QUA programme